 Encephalitis is a serious brain condition usually caused by a virus.
-If you think or your child may have encephalitis, seek medical attention straight away.
+If you or your child may be affected, seek medical attention immediately.

 Murray Valley encephalitis